technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 #### MLflow (from an activated venv)
 MLflow is commonly used to track model-training experiments, but here we use it early to show how it can log any action we choose in a clear, auditable way.

-You can run MLFlow by either:
+⌨️ You can run MLFlow by either:
 - Run the UI in the foreground (defaults to local paths like `./mlruns`):
   - `mlflow ui --port 5000 --backend-store-uri file:./mlruns`
   - Open http://localhost:5000
+  - You can stop it with `Ctrl+c`
 - OR run in the background with logs:
   - `nohup mlflow ui --port 5000 --backend-store-uri file:./mlruns > mlflow.log 2>&1 &`
   - `echo $! > mlflow.pid`